 Dutch Oven Cooking

 Make a day of it at the Log Cabin Village as you mosey through “Fort Worth’s Living Museum."
 The Prairie Dogs of the Lonestar Dutch Oven Society will be showcasing dutch oven cooking over the fire just like the pioneers used to do from 1-4 p.m.
-Did you know you can even make cake in those things?!
+Did you know you can even make a cake in those things?
 Get the details.

 PC: Courtesy of Log Cabin Village